autoplot/documentation/javadoc/org/autoplot/util/CanvasLayoutPanel.md

-# org.autoplot.util.CanvasLayoutPanelThis is the small GUI in the upper left corner of the layout tab, which
+# org.autoplot.util.CanvasLayoutPanel

- shows abstractly where plots sit in relation to one another, for reference.
+This is the small GUI in the upper left corner of the layout tab, which shows abstractly where plots sit in relation to one another, for reference.

-CanvasLayoutPanel( )
+# CanvasLayoutPanel( )

 ***